hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 * The network will have a public ledger id that can verify ledger signatures.
 * The active consensus nodes can transfer the ability to sign messages to the next set of consensus nodes.
 * TSS-Block-Signing proposal becomes unblocked for development.
+* It may be possible to replace functions of the RSA key with the `tssEncryptionKey` in the future.
+This includes signing and verifying events, signing and verifying the state, and ISS detection.

 ### Requirements